Palmidence/Rules/en.md

 6. Ban evasion is not permitted and will result in a permanent ban on all accounts associated with the original Minecraft account.
 7. If you are not a staff member, do not impersonate or act as if you are a member of the Avicus staff.
 8. Do not intentionally take advantage of server exploits that give you an advantage of other players.
 Doing so may result in a severe punishment, depending on its severity.
 In many instances we would highly encourage you to email [support@avicus.net](mailto:support@avicus.net) with details regarding the potential server exploit.
-9. Threatening someone in any way, on any Avicus Service, will not be tolerated.
-This may include but not limited to, DDOS, Dox and any form of death threats.
+9. Threatening someone in any way, on any Avicus *service*, will not be tolerated.
+This may *include,* but *is* not limited to, DDOS, *dox*, and *death threats of any form.*

 ### B. Network Rules